 Using Iron to Control Lawn Moss Over the Winter

 No lawn fertiliser should be used over the Winter as we do not want to promote any soft growth which would be prone to disease or cold damage.
-Because moss is at its most active during this time, though, I would always advise at least one, preferably two, applications of iron to control the spread of moss.
+Because moss is at its most active during this time, though, I would always advise at least one, preferably two, applications of iron (or a relevant mix like this) to control the spread of moss.

 Choose some reasonably mild weather around the end of November, then again late January to early February, and apply sulfate of iron in water at two hundred grams per one hundred sq metres.
 Iron has the added advantage of discouraging worm activity as worms dislike the acidity.